elasticdeeplearning/edl/doc/boss_tutorial.md

 - Hands-on tutorial
   Following the introduction, we will prepare a hands-on tutorial so that all the audience can use PaddlePaddle and ask some questions while using PaddlePaddle:
-    1. Part-1, Train a simple model using PaddlePaddle Fluid.
+    1. Part-1, Train a word embedding model using PaddlePaddle.
     1. Part-2, Launch an EDL training job on a Kubernetes Cluster.

 ## Prerequisites